Wood Block Christmas Trees | Scrap Wood Craft

 Part 1 Mixing

-Let’s make some paint icing to decorate the wood block Christmas Trees!
+Let’s do some paint icing to decorate the wood block Christmas trees!

 This is the fun part, and I would have never thought of it if I hadn’t seen a video on decorating cookies.
 I thought to myself, why not use this same idea and apply it to wood decor for Christmas?
 And that’s what I did.